troygNZ/homebridge-solax/README.md

 # Homebridge-Solax Platform Plugin

-Use this plugin to monitor your Solax Inverter - to get realtime metrics from your inverter, and alerts for use with Automations.
-Inspired by the Solax connector for Home Assistant.
+Use this plugin to monitor your Solax Inverter.
+It can provide realtime metrics from your inverter along with configurable alerts for Automation purposes.

-Note: HomeKit doesn't natively support a solar inverter or a watts based reader acccessory.
-To work around this, a light sensor accessory type was chosen - as its value range suited solar inverter metrics, with the excepof the minimum value.
-0.1 is used to represent 0.
+Note: HomeKit doesn't natively support a solar inverter or a watts based acccessory.
+To work around this limitation, a light sensor accessory is used the display the various metrics.
+Noting the minimum allowed value for a light sensor is 0.1.

 ![Example Homekit Page](IMG_0931.PNG)